20 Unique Things to do in New York City

 Suggested by Jetset and Forget

 If you are tired of the same old walking tours, why not mix things up and take a fitness tour through Central Park instead?
 Fit Tours NYC brings you an informative tour with a fitness twist.
-And it is by far one of the most different and unique things you can do in NYC.
+And it is by far one of the most different and unique things to do in NYC.
 You can choose between a running tour with three different distances, or if running is not your thing, they offer a yoga and stretch tour as well All levels are welcome for both tours.
 The tour guides are not only certified trainers but also licensed tour guides.
 The tours take you through different areas of the park and they have you take fun pictures.
 So not only are you informed but you get a workout in on your vacation!

 6. Watch a movie in Bryant Park